Best HVAC Software for Small Businesses: 7 Affordable Alternatives to ServiceTitan (2026)

 View details →Why Small HVAC Shops Are Underserved by the Software Market

 Only 31% of HVAC shops with fewer than 5 technicians use field service management (FSM) software, compared to 80–90% adoption among shops with 20 or more techs (ACCA 2025 Industry Survey).
-The adoption gap is not a technology awareness problem, it is a cost and complexity problem.
+The adoption gap is a cost and complexity problem, not a technology awareness problem.

-ServiceTitan dominates industry conversations with 31% market share, but its pricing structure was built for mid-market and enterprise operators.
-A 5-technician shop would spend $14,700–$30,000 per year on ServiceTitan licensing alone, before counting the 12–16 week implementation project and $5,000–$50,000 in onboarding fees.
-The same shop can run a mature FSM platform for $2,000–$6,000 per year on any of the alternatives covered in this guide.
+ServiceTitan dominates industry conversations with 31% market share, but its pricing was built for mid-market and enterprise operators.
+A 5-technician shop would spend $14,700–$30,000 per year on ServiceTitan licensing alone, before the 12–16 week implementation and $5,000–$50,000 in onboarding fees.
+The same shop can run a mature FSM for $2,000–$6,000 per year on any of the alternatives in this guide.

 The 7 Best HVAC Software Alternatives for Small Businesses